 Looking at the structure of this protein revealed the likely mechanism by which this unfolding and degradation occurs and also pointed us to a region of the polypeptide chain that we might wish to re-engineer in order to prevent these processes from happening.
 And here's where the empirical approach kicked in - rather than completely redesigning this region of the protein from scratch, we looked to similar regions in other proteins, that were known to fold more stably and are less prone to proteolysis.
 Borrowing wholesale therefore from nature, we crafted a new region of this protein based upon a consensus design from a bunch of other proteins.
 As it turned out, this approach worked beautifully and our re-engineered protein exhibited all of the pharmacological properties that we had hoped for - a much longer serum half life and resistance to proteolysis, not only in vivo, but also during the manufacturing process in which we had previously lost some of our protein due to proteolysis.
 This molecule by the way, is currently entering human clinical trials as we speak.

 This kind of learning from nature is a common theme in the life sciences, and has already spawned new applications far beyond medicine and healthcare.
 Perhaps the best known of these, Velcro, was inspired by the microscopic hooks on burdock seeds that improve the seeds' distribution by enabling them to stick to animal fur.
 From new adhesives inspired by molluscs to non-stick surfaces inspired by the leaves of insectivorous plants, there are plenty of scientists who are willing to let nature be their mentor.
-I am myself currently working on a project for the Wyss Institute for Biologically Inspired Engineering*, where this paradigm is actually the foundation of the institute's work.

 Protein engineers then, are in very good company when it comes to borrowing from nature.